doggywatty/SS-ENActuallyAccurate/README.md

-# Sugary Spire: Exhibition Night (The Reproduction)
+# SSEN-AA
-This repository hosts a decompilation of the "Sugary Spire: Exhibition Night" demo.</br>It tries to make it as good as possible without using UA's old output.</br>
+This branch hosts a better decompilation of the "Sugary Spire: Exhibition Night" demo.</br>It tries to make it as good as possible without using the OG decomp's old decomp code.</br>

 If there's anything I missed, please make an issue or even better a PR!
 # Compilation